-Nothing says “fall” like apples and cinnamon!
+How could you go wrong with apples and cinnamon?
 These baked apple empanadas combine both ingredients in perfect harmony.
-With a dollop of whipped cream on top, it just might become a new favorite fall dessert!
+With a scoop of ice cream or caramel on the side, it just might become your favorite dessert!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.